dev-patch17/book-club/README.md

 Built and tested in a `Python 3.13.3` venv.

 Dependency declaration in `requirements.txt`.
-Rebuid by running:
+Rebuild by running:

 ```
 pip install -r requirements.txt